 Toro steak with sushi rice.

-Arthur: You can’t really go wrong with seared ōtoro.
+Victor: You can’t really go wrong with seared ōtoro.
 You can probably tell how delicious this was just from knowing what it is.

 Ken: Beautiful piece of toro.
 The best thing I had at Sushi Ko.